Mountain Bike Trails

 There are many mountain biking clubs in cities across the U.S. If you want to learn more about mountain biking before you jump in, look for one of these clubs and attend a meeting.
 It’s possible some of the members even have a mountain bike they will loan you so you can try it out before you spend any money.

-- MTBR A resource listing both U.S. and international mountain bike trails
+- MTBR: A resource listing both the U.S. and international mountain bike trails

 - Required Mountain Biking Gear What do you really need?

 - How to Start Mountain Biking: A checklist for beginners

 - Mountain Biking Events in the U.S.: A guide to upcoming events

 - Mountain Bike Calendar: Endurance bike races around the world